RezaJF/fganalysis-r/README.md

 ### Analysis
 - **`create_drug_response(conn, lablist, druglist, before_period, after_period, finngen_ids = NULL, remove_outliers_sd = NULL, covariates = NULL, covariate_cols = NULL)`**: The main analysis function.
 It calculates the drug response based on lab value changes before and after the first drug purchase.
 The `remove_outliers_sd` parameter can be used to remove outliers (specify number of SDs from mean, e.g., 1-6).
 It can now optionally join in subject-level covariates.
 - **`generate_response_summary(lab_measurements, before_period, after_period, summary_function = median)`**: A helper function to calculate the summary statistics for the response (e.g., median value before and after treatment).
 Called by `create_drug_response`.
 The `summary_function` parameter allows using different summary statistics (default is median).
-- **`get_measurements_before_drug(conn, lablist, druglist, months_before = 3, covariates = NULL, covariate_cols = NULL, remove_outliers_sd = NULL, winsorize_pct = NULL)`**: A standalone function to retrieve lab measurements, specifically designed for preparing data for BLUP analysis.
+- **`get_measurements_before_drug(conn, lablist, druglist, months_before = 3, covariates = NULL, covariate_cols = NULL, remove_outliers_sd = NULL, winsorize_pct = NULL, range_sd_filter = NULL)`**: A standalone function to retrieve lab measurements, specifically designed for preparing data for BLUP analysis.
 It filters measurements to a specified window before a drug purchase for exposed individuals and includes all measurements for unexposed individuals.
   - `conn`: A `fg_data_connection` object.
   - `lablist`: A character vector of OMOP concept IDs for the labs of interest.
   - `druglist`: A character vector of ATC drug codes to define the "exposed" cohort.